Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Loris--Verhoeven Algorithm

 Let us extend the problem \eqref{eq13} to

-using the same assumptions as before in this Section, with an additional function $\ff\in\Gamma_0(\mathcal{X})$.
+using the same assumptions as before in this section, with an additional function $\ff\in\Gamma_0(\mathcal{X})$.
 The dual problem is

 Can we modify the Loris--Verhoeven algorithm to handle this extended problem?
-We will see one way to do this in Section \ref{secpd3o}, with the PD3O algorithm.
-Meanwhile, let us extend the Loris--Verhoeven algorithm, by keeping its primal--dual forward--backward structure.
-For this, we suppose that, for any $\gamma>0$, the proximity operator of $\gamma \ff$ is affine; that is, there exist some self-adjoint, positive, bounded linear operator $\dg{R_{\gamma}}$ on $\mathcal{X}$, with $\|\dg{R_{\gamma}}\|\leq 1$, and some element $a_\gamma\in\mathcal{X}$, such that
+We will see one way to do this in \cref{sec7}, with the PD3O algorithm.
+Meanwhile, let us extend the Loris--Verhoeven algorithm by keeping its primal-dual forward-backward structure.
+For this, we suppose that for any $\gamma>0$, the proximity operator of $\gamma \ff$ is affine; that is, there exist some self-adjoint, positive, bounded linear operator $\dg{R_{\gamma}}$ on $\mathcal{X}$, with $\|\dg{R_{\gamma}}\|\leq 1$, and some element $a_\gamma\in\mathcal{X}$, such that